surya382/Modesens.com/README.md

 # Modesens.com clone
  This is e-commerce website used for buying and supplying cloths and beauty product across the world.
+Modesens is one of the largest e-commerce stores.
+Modesens is provide the affordable price product with different category like clothes , beauty , women and men product.

   ## Tech Stacks 🛠